SebastianScherer88/bettmensch.ai/README.md

 ![bettmensch.ai logo](image/logo_transparent.png)

-:factory: Bettmensch.AI is a Kubernetes native open source platform for GitOps based ML workloads that allows for tight CI and CD integrations.
+Bettmensch.AI is a Kubernetes native open source platform for GitOps based ML workloads that allows for tight CI and CD integrations.

 # Setup

-## AWS Infrastructure & Kubernetes
+## :bridge_at_night: AWS Infrastructure & Kubernetes
 To provision
 - the S3 bucket for the Argo Workflows artifact repository
 - Karpenter required infrastructure (IAM, message queues, etc.)